agile-students-spring2026/2-mern-preview-abirmahmood6/README.md

-## About Page Screenshot
+# About Page & Notes

 <img src="front-end/public/images/aboutPage.PNG" width="400"/>

-# Notes by Abir Mahmood
+I used MongoDB Atlas instead of Docker for this project.
+To run locally, create your own Atlas cluster and add your connection string to a `.env` file inside `back-end/` as:

-I used MongoDB Atlas for this project instead of Docker.
-To run locally, create your own Atlas cluster and add your connection string to a .env file under back-end/ as DB_CONNECTION_STRING=...
+DB_CONNECTION_STRING=your_connection_string

 # Full MERN-Stack Web App Exercise